How do I apply?

 How many credits should I take?

 What courses can I choose?
-Can I take classes outside the subject of the Bilateral Agreement between our universities?
+Can I take classes outside the subject of the Inter-Institutional between our universities?

 Can I take courses at both Dumfries and the main campus?

 Unfortunately, this is not possible.
 The Dumfries campus (shown by courses starting with DUMF) is over 2 hours away.
 It is not possible to mix course selection.

 Can I take Level 5 courses?
 But I am a postgraduate student - why am I labelled as an undergraduate?

 Most subjects do not allow incoming Erasmus students into Level 5 (postgraduate) courses.
 This is true whether you are a postgraduate at your home university or not.
 Both for administrative purposes and because the University of Glasgow have 4 year undergraduate degree programme, visiting Erasmus students are entered as undergraduates.
 Students who are postgraduates at their home university typically select from upper-level undergraduate courses (levels 3 & 4).